tutubalinaev/medical_crossing/README.md

 certain datasets are available only on request after certain formal procedures.

 One should obtain
-1. Two corpora: CANTEMIST, MCN, Mantra GSC, CodiEsp (see Section "Datasets & Vocabularies")
+1. Several corpora: CANTEMIST, MCN, Mantra GSC, CodiEsp (see Section "Datasets & Vocabularies")
 1. UMLS data, precisely: `MRCONSO.RRF`, `MRSTY.RRF`
 2. CANTEMIST vocabulary used by [SINAI research group team](http://ceur-ws.org/Vol-2664/cantemist_paper1.pdf).
 The file 'cieo-synonyms.csv' is available on request.